jtemplon/cuny-fall-2024/README.md

 ### Facebook Quantified Selfie

 The `quantified-selfie.ipynb` file is a Jupyter Notebook that uses personal data downloaded from Facebook to investigate what the service knows about the user.
 The notebook walks through a number of the files included in the data dump.
 (Note: The notebook assumes you downloaded the data in JSON format.)
 In order to use the file you'll need to add a path to the Facebook dump in the `FACEBOOK_PATH` variable.

+### Blockchain Explorer

+The `blockchain-explore.ipynb` file is a Jupyter Notebook that allows you to explore the transactions for a group of Bitcoin wallet addresses.
+The notebook is currently set up to explore a set of addresses associated with a federal indictment, but it can be used to explore any content you're interested in.
+It requires you install the `blockchain` package along with Pandas prior to execution.